valentina-web/SML5202-2020-Final-Valentina/README.md

 * You still need to use HTML tags in your .md files, but only the tags you use in the body of the document.
 E.G.: `<h1>`, `<h2>`, `<p>`, `<hr>`, `<img>`, `<video>`, `<iframe>` etc..

-* The big advantage of .md files is that you won't affect the architecture and structure of your main HTML template.
+* The big advantage of .md files is that editing these won't affect the architecture and structure of your main HTML template.
+However, it's important to be aware of renaming these files.

 ### Other essential files